-In the same spirit, we include the China trade shock variable, which captures the vulnerability of U.S. manufacturing counties to foreign competition especially from China.
-Autor et al. (2020) shows that the China trade shock increased Trump's vote in 2016 and, in the same vein, it could have decreased his electoral support in 2020 as the incumbent president.
+In the same spirit, we are concern that Trump policies-both those related and those unrelated to trade-did not specifically affect meat packaging industry.
+We thus include the China trade shock variable, which captures the vulnerability of US manufacturing counties to foreign competition especially from China.
+Autor et al. (2020) show that the China trade shock increased Trump's vote in 2016 and, in the same vein, it could have decreased his electoral support in 2020 as the incumbent president.

-Second, it may be that President Trump's trade policies have negatively affected meat sales, and in turn this could have led to a loss of support among workers in this industry and in surrounding communities.
-Kim and Margalit (Forthcoming) provide
+Second, it may be that Trump's trade policies have negatively affected meat sales, and in turn this could have led to a loss of support among workers in this industry and in surrounding communities.
+Kim and Margalit (2021) provide evidence of that.
+For addressing this concern, we include variables capturing the potential impact of Chinese tariffs and US tariffs on the workforce in each county.